Ovo Energy set to close Perth office in UK job cuts plan

 Staff were given details of the plans on Thursday, which include reducing the number of UK offices from 10 to three.

-The company aims to open a new Ovo Academy in Glasgow, its other Scottish location.
+The company aims to open a new Ovo Academy in Glasgow.

-Perth and North Perthshire MP Pete Wishart said he would be "seeking answers" over the scale of job losses.
+Perth and North Perthshire MP Pete Wishart said he would be "seeking answers" over the scale of job losses at the site.

 He added: "This is bad news after all the commitments that were given to the workforce when they took over from SSE."